-Scandola Nature Reserve on Corsica is now a UNESCO World Heritage Site, with an alluring wild beauty and rich biodiversity.
+Corsica is more rural and wild than Sardinia, and a great place to see the beauty of this island is Scandola Nature Reserve.
+This is a UNESCO World Heritage Site, with an alluring wild beauty and rich biodiversity.

 From the port of Calvi, you can take a boat to explore this area where you’ll see sea stacks, islets, red cliffs, coves as well as dolphins and sea eagles on a good day.